Lean Bergmann

-Lean Bergmann (born 4 October 1998) is a German professional ice hockey forward who is currently playing with Adler Mannheim in the Deutsche Eishockey Liga (DEL).
+Lean Bergmann (born 4 October 1998) is a German professional ice hockey forward who is currently playing with Eisbären Berlin in the Deutsche Eishockey Liga (DEL).
 He has previously played with the San Jose Sharks in the National Hockey League (NHL).
 He also plays internationally for the German national team.

 Playing career

 Bergmann played at the under-16 level in his native Germany with Mannheimer ERC.
 As a 15-year-old, Bergmann opted to further his development by moving to Sweden and playing in the J18 and J20 Elit junior levels with Frölunda HC and Almtuna IS.

 During the 2015–16 season, Bergmann left Almtuna and Sweden on 4 January 2016 to pursue his North American ambition by signing for the remainder of the season with the Sioux Falls Stampede of the United States Hockey League (USHL).